ryanthtra/prototypes/js_loops/README.md

 >1.
 Given the following array:
 	- `var studentArray = [{name: "Bob", grade: 87}, {name: "Fred", grade: 82}, {name: "George", grade: 93}, {name: "Robert". grade: 85}]
 2. Write a function called `findStudent` that takes in **1** paramter
-	- The function should find a given student in the above array structure and give out put based on the result of the search
+	- The function should find a given student in the above array structure and give output based on the result of the search
 		- If the student is found the output should be: `"Found [student name] their grade is: [grade]."`
 		- If student is not found the output should be: `"Student [student name] not found."`